-As the media and entertainment industry gradually unlocks from months of quarantine, it’s preparing to reenter a world that’s been permanently changed.
+After a year of disruption and intermittent lockdowns, the media and entertainment industry faces a world that’s been permanently changed.
 Above and beyond social distancing and sanitary measures, the film and TV business faces an uncertain future stretching from the foundations of production to the economics of consumption.

 However, there are some navigational markers CEOs and CFOs can use to guide their strategic decisions.
 In the aftermath of the pandemic, Avid predicts that the future of media and entertainment is poised to see large changes: